 Think about it.
 What happens to an insect when it is exposed to insecticides?
 Before being killed by the deadly chemical agents, you can be assured that it will feel lousy as it is slowly paralyzed by nerve agents and other poisonous compounds.
 In fact, nightshades are known to attack nerve, connective and muscle tissues more than any other tissues.
 Doesn’t sound like a very good combination for the human heart, does it?!

 The Health Coach has routinely recommended that clients avoid nightshades when they’re dealing with any type of chronic disease or longstanding ailment.
-Universally people begin to feel better by just avoiding this single family of foods.
+Almost always, people begin to feel better by just avoiding this single family of foods.
 Especially when some researchers have suggested that nightshade toxicity is the number one co-factor for arthritis in the USA, this advice seems to make a lot of sense.

 If you experience the following symptoms, you just may want to try the STRICT avoidance of all nightshades for the next 30 or 60 or 90 days.
 The longer, the better.
-Regardless of where you are with your health and general well-being, you will be amazed by trying this dietary restriction.
+Regardless of where you are with your health and general well-being, you will be amazed by trying this single dietary restriction.

-There are many different symptoms associated with nightshade toxicity and poisoning.
+There are many different symptoms associated with nightshade toxicity and solanine poisoning.
 Each person manifests them differently depending on their own unique biochemistry, target organs and tissues, lifelong eating habits, ancestry, genetic predispositions, among many other determining factors.
 The following symptoms are those reported most frequently by many who have watched these correlations closely.

 • arthritic aches and pains